ga4gh/vrs/schema/defs/core/Coding.rst

 **Computational Definition**

-Write this later.
+A `coding` is an extensible entity for labeling or otherwise annotating globally  namespaced identifiers known as "codes".

 **Information Model**

-Some LabeledEntity attributes are inherited from :ref:`Entity`.
+Some Coding attributes are inherited from :ref:`Entity`.

 .. list-table::
    :class: clean-wrap